Sweden Considers Lifting Nuclear Ban in Protected Archipelagos

 The proposal has now been sent out for review.
 The last day for responses is December 15, 2025.

-The proposal means – in addition to the ban on nuclear technical facilities in Bohuslän, the Stockholm archipelago and on Öland and Gotland being abolished – that other ”unbroken coastal areas” and ”highly exploited coastal areas” will also be opened up for nuclear power, according to the proposal.
+The proposal means – apart from the ban on nuclear technical facilities in Bohuslän, Stockholm's archipelago and on Öland and Gotland being abolished – that other ”unbroken coastal areas” and ”highly exploited coastal areas” will also be opened up for nuclear power, according to the proposal.

 It will thus also be opened up for nuclear power plants in Småland and Östergötland (from Simpevarp to Arkösund) and in Ångermanland (from Storfjärden to Skagsudde).

-The changes are proposed to come into force on July 1, 2026.
+The changes are proposed to enter into force on July 1, 2026.

 Loading related articles...